5 Steps to Good Board Succession Planning

 What happens without a good succession plan in place?
 The next group of board members may not be knowledgeable about what is required of them as members of the board of directors.
 They may not have the ability to keep your community association on sound financial footing or maintain your community the way it should be.
 What about continuity in your community?
 If your association is involved in a large capital project, for example, what will happen if new board members with no understanding of its history take over the leadership of the community?
 These are all reasons to approach future generations of leadership strategically, and to ensure that future board members have the necessary tools to be effective in their new roles.

 You can identify potential leaders and offer them the opportunity to see how they can contribute as part of the board.
 Homeowners and unit owners who are knowledgeable about the workings of the board and how each member fits into it are more likely to be willing to run for office – and to be successful if elected.

-Ivy Montero is a regional director for FirstService Residential.
-In her 22 years in property management, she has worked with hundreds of association boards.
+Ivy Montero is a vice president for FirstService Residential.
+In her 20+ years in property management, she has worked with hundreds of association boards.
 “People are sometimes scared of what they don’t know.
 It’s the board’s responsibility to provide the information homeowners need to have about how things work within the board, so that they are more willing to get involved,” she explains. ”Once owners have the chance to gain insight about how the board works and see the opportunities that exist for them, as well as the resources FirstService Residential provides to assist them, the selection process takes care of itself.”